exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/depends-on/api.md

   e.g. `data-dependson-validate-msg-1` will be used by second `validate` action as invalid state message

 ### Multiple State Actions
-The default statate actions use managed state implementation, which means that u can define multiple queries with the same actions for the same field.
+The default state actions use managed state implementation, which means that u can define multiple queries with the same actions for the same field.

-For example multiple `disable` actions will be treated as disjunctive state:
+For example, multiple `disable` actions will be treated as disjunctive state:
 ```html
 <granite:data
     data-dependson="query1; query2"